 Changing Configurations in SYSGEN

 When you use SYSGEN to change the system configuration, there are five I/O Configurator commands available: MADDRESS, MCLASS, MDEV, MPATH, and MVOL.
-They are defined in the table below and explained in the following sections.
+They are defined in Table

+5-4. and explained in the following sections.